KUULCHAT

 b)

-The diagram below is an illustration of an experiment carried out in the laboratory.
+The diagram below is an illustration of a scientific phenomenom which occurs in nature.

 Study the diagram carefully and answer the questions that follow.